t3rcio/ttsplatform/README.md

 # ttsplatform
-A free tool to text to speech
+A simple text to speech tool